 Also, please monitor storm water inlets near your property.
 No one should dump anything into the storm sewer system.
 If you see someone dumping please call the Borough at (717) 569-9282.

 - Sediment leaving a construction site in storm water

 - Spills (Chemical, Gas, Oil)

 - Illegal dumping activity into streams or storm sewers (PLEASE CALL 911 FIRST)

 - Dry weather flows from outfall pipes into streams (72 hours after a rain storm)

-Again, residents may be the first to recognize “illicit” discharges such as dumping into storm sewers or coming out of from storm sewer outfalls.
-If you see an “illicit” discharge please report that to the Borough by calling 717.569.9282 or by filling out the MS4 Complaint Form and bringing it to the Borough office.
+Again, residents may be the first to recognize “illicit discharge” such as dumping into storm sewers or coming out of storm sewer outfalls.
+If you see “illicit discharge” please report this information to the Borough by calling 717.569.9282 or by filling out the MS4 Complaint Form and bringing it to the Borough office.
 This can also be reported to the Borough office through this contact us link

 The Annual MS4 Report is available to view at the Borough office Monday through Friday 8:00 a.m. until 3:00 p.m.